Piero3vis/nbodykit_pk/README.md

 This presents a menu with three options:

 1. **Run Environment Check**
-   - Verifies Python environment and required packages
+   - Verifies that the simulation data is properly organized
    - No additional input needed

 2. **Compute Power Spectrum**